ActionText/Fauna/README.md

 *A living ecosystem for Kerbal Space Program.*

-State-machine driven creatures with autonomous behaviour, memory, needs and environmental interaction.
+State-machine driven creatures with autonomous behaviour, needs and environmental interaction.

 <br>